DOJ asks court to drop claim in Texas voter ID case

 - The federal government noted that the Republican-led Texas legislature is working on a new law

-(CNN)The Justice Department asked a federal district court Monday to dismiss its claim that a Texas Voter ID law was enacted with the intent to discriminate.
+(CNN)The Justice Department asked a federal district court Monday to dismiss its claim that a Texas voter ID law was enacted with the intent to discriminate.

 The move had been expected with the change of power in the White House, and is the latest example of President Donald Trump's administration halting legal efforts to push policies started under his predecessor.